Have you been wrestling with how to deal with criticism? Have other people been getting to you lately?

 But, then I realized it was him that had issues, not me.
 I was at this job for a reason, and he wasn't the one who controlled who got fired.

-He was just a grumpy old man who had too much time on his hands to complain about everyone else.
+He was just a grumpy person who had too much time on his hands to complain about everyone else.

 Haters don't get very far in life, and they end up miserable, wanting to take you down with them.
 Don't let them!

-Be Logical About The Type Of Criticism You Recieve
+2. Be Logical About The Type Of Criticism You Receive

 It's always best to be the most logical you can about it, reflect on yourself to make sure you aren't doing something wrong, and then let it go.